 Central Basin's initial milestone is to complete 40 sites.
-The last milestone will be to secure additional sites and to utilize all of the grant funds.
-Central Basin staff intends to do more than 40 retrofits as grant funds allow.
+The last milestone will be to secure additional sites and to utilize all of the grant funds and any obtainable rebate funds.
+Central Basin staff intends to do more than 40 retrofits per year as grant and potential rebate funds allow.